-□ Open the Diagnostics > System > Selftest dialog. □ In the Action column, specify the action to perform for a cause. \square Apply the settings temporarily.
-To do this, click the \checkmark button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. selftest action task log-only To send a message to the event log when a task is unsuccessful. selftest action resource send-trap To send an SNMP trap when there are insufficient resources. selftest action software send-trap To send an SNMP trap when the software integrity has been lost. selftest action hardware reboot To reboot the device when hardware degradation occurs.
+□ Open the Diagnostics &gt; System &gt; Selfte □ In the Action column, specify the action · · ☐ Apply the settings temporarily.
+To do enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. selftest action task log-only To send a message to the event log when a task is unsuccessful. selftest action resource send-trap To send an SNMP trap when there are insufficient resources. selftest action software send-trap To send an SNMP trap when the software integrity has been lost. selftest action hardware reboot To reboot the device when hardware degradation occurs.